nest/nest-simulator/doc/userdoc/contribute/coding_guidelines_check.rst

 Development environment
 -----------------------

-We have provided an `environment.yml <https://github.com/nest/nest-simulator/blob/master/environment.yml>`_ file that lists and categorizes all tools, including the coding style tools for NEST.
+We have provided an `environment.yml <https://github.com/nest/nest-simulator/blob/master/environment.yml>`_ file that contains all packages to do development in NEST, including the tools to check coding style.
-We recommend that all dependencies and tools needed for NEST development and workflows be installed in a single environment, such as conda.

-See our :ref:`instructions on setting up a NEST developer environment <linux_install>`.
+See our :ref:`instructions on installing NEST from source <dev_install>`.

 Tooling